-Red-Green Color Blindness: Red-green color blindness is a sex-linked trait and by far the most common color vision disorder, affecting up to 8% of men and .5% of women.
-This type of color blindness results from missing or damaged L-cones (protanopia or protanomaly) or missing or damaged M-cones (deuteranopia or deuteranomaly), creating difficulties distinguishing between reds and greens as well as blues and greens, grays, and purples.
+Red-green color blindness is a sex-linked trait and by far the most common color vision disorder, affecting up to 8% of men and 0.5% of women.
+This type of color blindness results from missing or damaged L-cones (protanopia or protanomaly) or missing or damaged M-cones (deuteranopia or deuteranomaly), creating difficulties distinguishing between reds and greens as well as blues and greens, grays and purples.

-Blue-Yellow Color Blindness: Blue-yellow color blindness is far rarer than red-green color blindness, representing only 5% of people with color vision disorders, and is not sex-linked.
 This condition can either take the form of tritanopia, in which S-cones are completely missing, or tritanomaly, in which S-cones are present but damaged.
-Blue-yellow color blindness can be a misleading name, as the disorder does not create difficulties distinguishing between blues and yellows, but, rather, causes those with the disorder to “confuse blue with green and yellow with violet.”2
+Blue-yellow color blindness can be a misleading name, as the disorder does not create difficulties distinguishing between blues and yellows, but rather, causes those with the disorder to confuse yellow with violet and blue with green.

-Cone-rod dystrophy: Cone-rod dystrophy is an inherited disease that damages light-sensitive cells in the retina, impairing vision sharpness, peripheral vision, and color perception in an estimated 1 in 40,000 people.3 In some cases color vision impairment is present at birth while in other cases photoreceptors deteriorate over time to progressively impede color perception.
+Cone-rod dystrophy is an inherited disease that damages light-sensitive cells in the retina, impairing vision sharpness, peripheral vision, and color perception in an estimated 1 in 40,000 people.
+In some cases, color vision impairment is present at birth.
+In other cases, photoreceptors deteriorate over time to progressively impede color perception.

 There are a number of congenital and acquired diseases that compromise the ability to see and/or recognize colors due to ocular damage, including:

-Cataract: A cataract is “a progressive cloudiness, hardening, and yellowing of the normally transparent lens of the eye,” reducing your ability to perceive both contrast and color as your vision takes on a yellow or brownish tint.4 Cataracts are perhaps the most common cause of color perception impairment, affecting approximately 50% of Americans between 65 and 74.
+- Cataract: A cataract is a progressive hardening, yellowing and cloudiness of the eye’s normally transparent lens, which reduces your ability to perceive both contrast and color as your vision takes on a yellow or brownish tint.
+Cataracts are perhaps the most common cause of color perception impairment, affecting approximately 50% of Americansby age 80.
 In some cases, cataracts can begin developing significantly earlier, particularly those types that result from health conditions such as diabetes.

-Alcoholism: Chronic alcohol abuse is known to produce ocular changes that impair color vision.
+- Alcoholism: Chronic alcohol abuse is known to produce ocular changes that impair color vision.
 Researchers believe that these changes may primarily affect the blue-yellow axis, although some alcohol-related dyschromatopsia includes red-green color vision loss as well.
-Most research on the effects of alcohol on color vision has concentrated on those with sustained, long-term histories of alcohol abuse, but a recent study on young alcohol consumers without histories of alcoholism suggests that even casual drinking amongst adolescents and young adults may result in “subclinical colour vision losses.”5
+Most research on the effects of alcohol on color vision has concentrated on those with sustained, long-term histories of alcohol abuse, but a recent study on young alcohol consumers without histories of alcoholism suggests that even casual drinking amongst adolescents and young adults may result in subclinical color vision losses.

 Color vision can be temporarily or permanently affected by some types of drugs, including a number of heart, blood pressure, and psychotropic medications:

-Viagra: Viagra, an erectile dysfunction medication, can result in “a blue tinting of the vision, called cyanopsia” in the hours following drug intake.
+- Viagra: Viagra, an erectile dysfunction medication, can result in “a blue tinting of the vision, known as cyanopsia” in the hours following drug intake.
 This effect has been observed in up to half of users and is temporary, allowing your vision to return to normal after use.

 Towards Objective Color Assessment